nitz/Cie1931/README.md

 This code should run on basically any platform with a C++11 complier for it.
 You shouldn't even need floating point support on your target platform, because the math is all done at compile time.

 Using it is easy.
-Declare the curve with the settings you want, and use it liek a lookup table.
+Declare the curve with the settings you want, and use it like a lookup table.
 Here's an Arduino example:

 ```cpp